SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-- Tax Day: April 15 is traditionally the due date for filing individual income tax returns with the Internal Revenue Service (IRS).
-On this day, many Americans rush to submit their taxes before the deadline.
+- Tax Day
+  - Deadline for individuals to file their federal income tax returns and make any tax payments
-- Emancipation Day Observance: If April 15 falls on a weekend or coincides with Emancipation Day (celebrated in Washington D.C. on April 16), Tax Day may be moved to the next working day.
+  - Traditionally, Tax Day falls on April 15th unless it lands on a weekend or a holiday, in which case it is moved to the next business day
-- Boston Marathon: Usually held on Patriots' Day
+  - Important for taxpayers to ensure all documents are filed, and any owed taxes are paid to avoid penalties and interest
+  - Also, deadline for requesting an extension to file taxes, although any owed taxes are still
 ### Positive Qoute
 ------
-"Every new sunrise brings a fresh chance to dance with joy 🌅💃 Embrace the day with an open heart and a spirit of adventure! 🚀😊"
+"Every sunrise 🌅 brings a new page of opportunity.
+Write your story with kindness, courage, and a sprinkle of laughter! 😊✨📖"